Contingency-Aware Nodal Optimal Power Investments with High Temporal Resolution: Model

+The mathematical technique of using first-stage ``budgeting variables'' to enforce year-long coupling constraints (e.g., annual limits on emissions or fossil generation) is introduced by \cite{jacobson2024computationally} and extended to multi-week LDES state trajectories by \cite{pecci2025regularized}.
+We follow this approach.

-We consider optimizing an investment portfolio $x = (x^\g, \allowbreak x^\es, \allowbreak x^\br, \allowbreak x^\mathrm{em})$ consisting of \emph{new} generation capacities $x^\g \in \R^G$ of $G$ generators, capacities of power $x^\esp \in \R^S$ and energy $x^\ese \in \R^S$ of $S$ storage devices, capacities $x^\br \in \R^b$ of $b$ AC transmission branches, and the allocation of a policy metric $x^\tem \in \R^{|\Omega|}$ across scenarios (such as total fossil generation \cite{jacobson2024computationally}).
-We model the upgrade of transmission capacity along existing branches as a continuous variable $x^\br$, which can represent reconductoring \cite{chojkiewicz2024accelerating} or a continuous approximation of upgrades.
-HVDC upgrades are excluded here, but can be easily incorporated.
-In this setting, the incidence matrices $A^\br, A^\dc$ remains constant.
-With investment limits $\overline{x}$ and a bound on the total policy metric $\overline{x}^\tem$, the feasibility region of the new capacity investment $x$ is a polytope
+We model transmission capacity upgrade along existing branches as a continuous variable $x^\br$, as discussed above.
+HVDC upgrades can also be easily incorporated.
+In this setting, the incidence matrices $A^\br, A^\dc$ remain constant.
+With upper bound $\overline{x}$, i.e., limits on investments and reservoir states, and a policy goal $\overline{x}^\tem$, the feasibility region of $x$ is a polytope

 We define the overall capacity expansion model (CEM) as

 where $c^\top x$ is the capacity investment cost and $h(x,\xi_\omega)$ is the optimal cost of the operational subproblem with new capacity portfolio $x$ in scenario $\xi_\omega$.
 The details of the scenarios $\xi_\omega$ and the value function $h$ will be given in Section \ref{subsec:op_constraints}.